 Pygmy date palms (Phoenix roebelenii) are ornamental palm trees that mature to a height of 6 to 12 feet.
-These trees are commonly grown in sub-tropical and tropical locations as specimen trees.
+These trees are commonly grown in sub-tropical and tropical locations of U.S. Department of Agriculture plant hardiness zones 10b and 11a as specimen trees.
 Not only is this tree ornamental, but it also produces a delicious fruit.
 While generally healthy, this type of palm tree is susceptible to some diseases.

 Pestalotiopsis is spread by spores created by the fungi.
 These spores can spread by air or irrigation to other parts of the same palm or to neighboring palm trees.
 To manage this disease, prune away any damaged leaves, sterilizing shears after every cut.
-The application of fungicides has also proven effective in treating this palm.
-Apply pesticides per manufacturer instructions.
+The application of fungicides, used according to label directions, has also proven effective in treating this palm.